pantheon-systems/documentation/source/content/guides/terminus/02-install.md

 Terminus is available for macOS and Linux.
 Windows 10 users can install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and then install Terminus in the Linux shell.

 Some Terminus commands use SSH authentication.
-You may want to consider [generating and adding SSH keys](/ssh-keys/) to your account before you continue.
+You may want to [generate and add SSH keys](/ssh-keys/) to your account before you continue.

 ## Terminus Requirements